neuropoly/intranet.neuro.polymtl.ca/_sources/onboarding/computer-setup/eduroam.md

   * uNumero@polymtl.ca -> Invités
 * **Password**: This will be your CAS account password (i.e. the same password used for your `@polymtl.ca` email, VPN access, etc.)

-Once entered, the tool will create a wireless connection profile for 'eduroam' on your behalf, so you should be able to connect to the network without needing to do anything else.
+Once entered, the tool will create a client certificate and a wireless connection profile for 'eduroam' on your behalf, so you should be able to connect to the network without needing to do anything else.

-## Why do I need to use this tool?
-Why can't I just sign into the network directly?
+## What if I don't want to use the closed-source tool?

-The tool is meant to help set up some additional login information beyond your username and password:

-* **Authentication**: Protected EAP (PEAP)
-* **Inner/Phase 2 authentication**: MSCHAPv2
-* **CA Certificate**: Entrust Root Certification Authority - G2
-    * Setting this certificate will vary depending on device.
-(Some instructions say "Use system certificates", others will create a custom certificate just for 'eduroam'.)
-* **Anonymous identity**: anonymous#####@polymtl.ca

-It's possible to set some or all of these yourself if you know what you're doing, but using the tool helps to automate this procedure.
+You can use this [PolyRoam](https://www.pointedset.ca/polyroam) python script to generate the client certificate needed to authenticate to eduroam.

+## I heard that the WiFi is changing?
+Could this affect my access?

+Yes.
+Polytechnique is in the process of switching its eduroam authentication protocol from EAP-PEAP to EAP-TLS.
+Support for EAP-PEAP ends after March 2024.
+In order to continue to connect to eduroam, you will need to use the new tool or the python script to generate a client certificate.
+Depending on your device you may need to delete previous network profiles for eduroam.
+More information is available [here](https://www.polymtl.ca/si/reseaux/wifi).